 *Herbal Healing Balls use a blend of traditional herbs.
 These compresses have a relaxing and invigorating effect on the body and mind, soothing sore and overworked muscles while giving the body’s energy reserves a huge boost.

-*contraindications: high blood pressure
+*contraindicated (not wise with): high blood pressure